 In its Report to the Parliament and the Council of 22 December, 2010 on “The memory of the crimes committed by totalitarian regimes in Europe“, the European Commission presents the Platform of European Memory and Conscience in Chapter 3.3. as one of the initiatives in the field at EU level.

-In its conclusions of 9-10 June, 2011 on the memory of crimes committed by totalitarian regimes in Europe, the Justice and Home Affairs Council of the EU invited all interested parties to make full use of existing EU programmes to establish a Platform of European Memory and Conscience to provide support for current and future networking cooperation among national research institutes specializing in the subject of totalitarian history.
+In the Council Conclusions of 9-10 June, 2011 on the memory of crimes committed by totalitarian regimes in Europe, the Council of the EU invited all interested parties to make full use of existing EU programmes to establish a Platform of European Memory and Conscience to provide support for current and future networking cooperation among national research institutes specializing in the subject of totalitarian history.

 The official foundation of the Platform of European Memory and Conscience is planned for October, 2011.